Adam Barsouk

 • Plunging into the PACIFIC: Outcomes of Patients with Unresectable KRAS-Mutated NCLC Following Definitive Chemoradiation and Durvalumab Consolidation (2024)

-• Identifying and Addressing the Challenges of the Virtual Match: A Student Perspective.
-Academic Medicine.
-(2023)
+• Identifying and Addressing the Challenges of the Virtual Match: A Student Perspective (2023)

 • Glioblastoma with Deep Supratentorial Extension is Associated with a Worse Overall Survival, Journal of Clinical Neuroscience (2021)